This full, comprehensive course can be taken online or in a classroom at a “Training Provider” near you.

 Online – 3.5 hours (approximately)

 The quiz at the end of this course is intended and designed to strengthen your understanding of its contents.
 A passing mark of 80% is required and you have two retries of the quiz to achieve this.
-Upon successful completion of this course, a unique digital certificate will be available to download and print.
+Upon successful completion of this course, a unique digital certificate, valid for three years, will be available to download and print.